Hank Johnson: Comments on Guam tipping over

 During a March 25, 2010, House Armed Services Committee hearing about the U.S. military installation in Guam, Johnson said to Admiral Robert F. Willard, Commander of U.S. Pacific Command, "My fear is that the whole island will become so overly populated that it will tip over and capsize", to which Willard replied, "We don't anticipate that."
-The next day, Johnson's office confirmed that he was tremendously deadpan and had used a facetious metaphor to draw attention to the potential negative impact of adding 8,000 Marines and dependents to an island of 180,000 people.
+The next day, Johnson's office said that he was tremendously deadpan and had used a facetious metaphor to draw attention to the potential negative impact of adding 8,000 Marines and dependents to an island of 180,000 people.

 Effectiveness in Congress

 In 2014, Johnson was named the 18th most effective Democrat in the 112th Congress according to a study by Vanderbilt University and the University of Virginia (UVA).
 He was also ranked higher than any of his Republican colleagues from Georgia.
 The study judged effectiveness by looking at a lawmaker's "proven ability to advance a member's agenda items through the legislative process and into law."
 The scorecard looked at the number of bills a member introduced or sponsored, the bills' significance, and how far each made it in the legislative process.